-Fitness means different things to different people.
+Fitness means different things to different people, and it’s not as difficult to maintain as you might think!
 For some it’s general health, no pain, eating well or having enough energy to get through the day.
 For others, it’s being able to run a marathon.
 I believe it’s very important when you are trying to “get fit,” that you first define what fit means to YOU.
 This definition can evolve as you find yourself feeling stronger and more able.

 The key is effort.
 When I think of effort, I think of something outside of the norm, something that’s not routine to you.
 Activities of daily living are what we consider to be routine, bathing yourself, getting out of bed, shopping, going up and down stairs or getting up from a chair.
 Exercise should be something beyond what you do as your activities for daily living.

 There are things outside of our control that increase our fitness challenges, such as injuries, genetic issues or unexpected diseases that may just happen.
 However, not exercising can have major side effects as well, including: